ALANVF/Star-lang-specification/syntax/literals.md

 Type names must start with an uppercase letter.

+Single quotes are allowed after the first character.
+- `_'` is not a type.

 A type name only containing an underscore is a special case that will be explained at some point later.

 A type may contain multiple type names separated by a `.`. `A.B.C` identifies a type called `C` located in `A.B`.

 A type may be generic if allowed, in which case it's followed by 1 or more types separated by a `,` within a `[...]`.

+`This` is a special type representing the current type, and works polymorphically (similar to the `this` type in TypeScript).
+- If the defined type is called `This`, it can be referred to by using the `_.` path operator like `_.This`.

-Modules, classes, protocols, categories, kinds, aliases, and type parameters follow this convention.
+Modules, classes, protocols, categories, kinds, aliases, and type variables follow this convention.

 ### Label
 A label literal: